DEMENTIA ACTION LIVERPOOL

 If you'd like to join one of the groups just click on the link above.
 If you haven’t used Zoom before and feel that you could benefit from some extra support in using it then please let us know so we can help you - email here.

-For latest news from our Wirral partners visit their special page here (Including an invitation to help win grant money from Asda !!) |
+(Including an invitation to help win grant money from Asda !!)

-British Gymnastics Foundation have developed a programme called Love to Move aimed at older people, with particular benefits for people living with dementia or other cognitive diseases.
-Love is Move is a group movement class and helps to improve strength, flexibility, finger dexterity, core stability and cognitive enhancement, therefore supporting independent living and a better quality of life. |
+Love is Move is a group movement class and helps to improve strength, flexibility, finger dexterity, core stability and cognitive enhancement, therefore supporting independent living and a better quality of life.

 The class is suitable for all needs from early diagnosis to end of life care and can be adapted to people living with injury including post stroke patients.
 The movements are set to music for memory stimulation and group interactive activities such as word recall, partner games and singing.